NHID HealthCost Analysis Methodology

 Calculation of Cost Estimate – Median Rate

-The median treatment cost based on patient experience is reported instead of the average.
-For HealthCost, the median is a better measure of central tendency when predicting the cost to the patient and health plan.
+The median treatment cost is reported instead of the average.
+For NH HealthCost, the median is a better measure of central tendency when predicting the cost to the patient and health plan.
 This is primarily because the median is influenced less than the average by outlier observations that may skew estimates.

-In this example, both insurance carriers would have the same median cost reported in HealthCost:
+In this example, both insurance companies would have the same median cost reported in NH HealthCost:

 Reimbursement Contract Rates